elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-was-the-edict-of-caracalla-and-how-did-it-affect-roman-citizenship-in-britain.md

 url: /learn/history-of-the-world/questions/what-was-the-edict-of-caracalla-and-how-did-it-affect-roman-citizenship-in-britain
 score: 8.5
 related_article1:
-    id: 166244
+    id: 166248
-    title: How did the installation of the Trinovantes' king impact Roman-British relations?
+    title: >-
+        What strategies did Caractacus employ in his resistance against Roman rule, and what was his ultimate fate?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-installation-of-the-trinovantes-king-impact-romanbritish-relations
+    url: /learn/history-of-the-world/questions/what-strategies-did-caractacus-employ-in-his-resistance-against-roman-rule-and-what-was-his-ultimate-fate
 related_article2:
-    id: 166248
+    id: 166254
+    title: >-
-    title: What strategies did Caractacus employ in his resistance against Roman rule, and what was his ultimate fate?
+        What military strategies did the Romans use against British tribes, and what factors led to their eventual withdrawal from Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-strategies-did-caractacus-employ-in-his-resistance-against-roman-rule-and-what-was-his-ultimate-fate
+    url: /learn/history-of-the-world/questions/what-military-strategies-did-the-romans-use-against-british-tribes-and-what-factors-led-to-their-eventual-withdrawal-from-britain
 related_article3:
+    id: 166249
+    title: >-
+        What were the motivations behind Boudicca's revolt, and what impact did it have on Roman Britain?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/what-were-the-motivations-behind-boudiccas-revolt-and-what-impact-did-it-have-on-roman-britain
+related_article4:
     id: 166255
+    title: >-
-    title: What do genetic studies of Roman-era burials reveal about intermarriage and the establishment of an elite class in Britain?
+        What do genetic studies of Roman-era burials reveal about intermarriage and the establishment of an elite class in Britain?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-do-genetic-studies-of-romanera-burials-reveal-about-intermarriage-and-the-establishment-of-an-elite-class-in-britain
-related_article4:
-    id: 166250
-    title: How did Roman settlements like London and York develop, and what architectural features were prominent?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-roman-settlements-like-london-and-york-develop-and-what-architectural-features-were-prominent
 related_article5:
-    id: 166247
+    id: 166245
-    title: How did Roman provincial governance function in Britain, and what was the role of governors?
+    title: >-
+        What insights do 'De Bello Gallico' and the works of Suetonius and Cassius Dio provide about Roman Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-roman-provincial-governance-function-in-britain-and-what-was-the-role-of-governors
+    url: /learn/history-of-the-world/questions/what-insights-do-de-bello-gallico-and-the-works-of-suetonius-and-cassius-dio-provide-about-roman-britain
 ---

 &nbsp;